 FLORENCE, Ore. – In this small town on Oregon’s Pacific coast virtually any disaster can happen.
-And in a time when prepping often is considered a “fringe” activity, it’s refreshing to see an entire region come together to help each other prepare and survive.
+And in a time when prepping often is considered a “fringe” activity, it’s refreshing to see an entire community come together to help each other prepare and survive.

 For this community of nearly 9,000 residents on the Siuslaw River, west of Eugene, real threats can engulf their homes at any given time.
 According to scientists, the region is due for a Cascadia earthquake, but it’s also susceptible to tropical storms, wind storms, tsunami’s, floods, and wildfires.